 On average, around 12 to 15 volunteers are needed every other week to distribute fresh produce and other food products at Marion-Sterling.
 Volunteers meet at the “Mobile Food Pantry” at 3 p.m., in the school’s gymnasium on the scheduled Fridays to prepare items for distribution.
-If you are able to make a commitment to helping feed students, their families and seniors in our neighborhood, please contact Volunteer Coordinators Rosalie Tyner and Florence Kelley.
+If you are able to make a commitment to helping feed students, their families and seniors in our neighborhood, please contact Volunteer Coordinator and Mary Sickbert.
 Questions may also be directed to Dale Murphy or Ginger Bitikofer.
 Whatever time you are able to commit is valuable and helps us to sustain this vital ministry as we seek to serve our neighbors.

 What’s Expected of Volunteers